NotAwesome2/Not-Awesome-Script/README.md

 Scripting plugin made for Not Awesome 2.

 The included .dll files must be placed next to MCGalaxy.exe before the plugin can be loaded.
+Before compiling, you should change the password "CHANGEME" otherwise anyone can give themselves any item if they know it.

 Script files (.nas) should be placed in "scripts" folder, and "os" scripts (which can be automatically uploaded by players with /osus) are placed in "scripts/os" folder.